Most SME retailers focus more on traffic generation and promotion than they do on site conversion.

-One of the of biggest barriers to buying online is delivery.
+One of the biggest barriers to buying online is delivery.
 Objections such as cost, delivery time, delivery options and location can get in the way.

 Evidently, delivery is everything.
 You’ll have chosen a retailer because of their delivery promise.
 Or, your previous experience of their delivery service.
-Giants like Amazon place huge emphasis on delivery time and location, with locker locations (dotted all over most UK cities) and their subscription-based Amazon Prime same day delivery service.
+Giants like Amazon place a huge emphasis on delivery time and location, with locker locations (dotted all over most UK cities) and their subscription-based Amazon Prime same day delivery service.